Stratus-TEST/stratus-actions/README.md

 - Uses substring matching for both include and exclude patterns
 - `include-pattern: "src"` matches any path containing "src"
 - `exclude-pattern: "test"` excludes any path containing "test"
+- **Important**: Wildcards (`*`) are not supported - patterns are literal substrings
+- When a path matches both include and exclude patterns, the exclude pattern takes precedence

 **Git Reference Detection:**